zhenlan0426/CompressARC/README.md

 - `analyze_example.py`: Demonstrates how to solve one ARC-AGI problem using our method, with visualizations of learned task representations and plots of metrics.
 - `plot_problems.py`: Plots all of the ARC-AGI problems in a split.
 - `plot_accuracy.py`: Plots pass@n accuracies during/after a bulk training run with `train.py`.
 - `train.py`: Trains a model for every task in a split, plotting the accuracy.
 Contains code that computes the loss function.
+Defaults to the training split.
+- `parallel_train.py`: A multiprocessing program that schedules as many puzzles as possible in a split to be solved at the same time through `solve_task.py`, while maximizing the GPU memory usage.
+Defaults to the training split.
+- `scoring.py`: A script for scoring the results of `parallel_train.py`, which are better-formatted for Kaggle submissions.

 **Functionality, not for running via command line:**
 - `arc_compressor.py`: The network architecture and forward pass.